 Where you have received a number of donations from the same donor you should include each date on which a donation was received from the donor and the aggregated total from the donor.
-Aggregated donations are not contributions and do not have to be recorded in Part B.
+Aggregated donations are not contributions and do not have to be recorded in Part B

-You also need to confirm whether any person (other than the donor) has contributed more than \$1,500 to the donation.
-Contributions of more than \$1,500 must be disclosed in Part B (or Part E for overseas contributors).
-Contributions of \$1,500 or less do not have to be included in the return.
+You also need to confirm whether any person (other than the donor) has contributed more than \$1,500 to the donation (or more than \$50 if the contributor is an overseas person).
+Contributions of more than \$1,500 must be disclosed in Part B (or Part E for contributions of more than \$50 from an overseas person).